The Fall Term of the Canton Public Schools Will Open on Monday, September 3d --- Appointment of Teachers and Their Salaries.

 Hmm...maybe they were talking about the Germans - it being World War II - and/or maybe Aunt Alma said "Gott sei dank" as she did once or twice in a letter - and so it got mentioned - whatever it was.

 Another weirdness: I think that Papa Charles's father's native language was French, not German.
 Somewhere or other we have a bunch of lettersr that Papa Charles wrote home when he was in the Union Army in 1865.
 And on one of the letters, to his father, was written "reçu", which is French for "received", and then the date.
-So maybe Papa Charles, who taught French and German, saw the opportunity offered by the German school, and had his Will and Alma learn German?
+So maybe Papa Charles, who taught French and German, saw the opportunity offered by the German school, and had Will and Alma learn German?
 It doesn't seem likely.

 Another possibility: My mother simply got the story wrong.